jb-santos/jbsMisc/README.md

 ### Plotting other tables in `ctabs()` objects

+The second slot has the marginal frequencies.

 ``` r
 plot(table_vote1, 2, dodge = TRUE) + theme_bw()
 ```

 ![](man/figures/unnamed-chunk-14-1.png)<!-- -->

+Slots 3 onward each have a plot of the row variable against the respective column variable.

 ``` r
 plot(table_vote1, 5, dodge = TRUE) + theme_bw()